 All those things are provided all together in ChibiStudio, a ready to use toolchain named ChibiStudio which we are now going to install.
 The following figure schematise the toolchain:

-On the Development kit side whe have the STM32 connected through the JTAG to the ST-Link debugger.
+On the Development kit side, we have the STM32 connected through the JTAG to the ST-Link debugger.

-The two sides are interconnected by an HW layer (STLink + Cable) and a SW Layer (OpenOCD and GDB Server).
-Using this interconnection is possible to flash firmware on the STM32 as well has execute the code step by step watching status of MCU memories.
+The two sides are interconnected by an HW layer (STLink + Cable) and an SW Layer (OpenOCD and GDB Server).
+Using this interconnection is possible to flash the firmware on the STM32 as well as execute the code step by step watching status of MCU memories.

 Setup of ChibiStudio

 I am not used to Linux but I have planned to write an article about how to assemble ChibiStudio under a Linux.
-Right now, in case you are following this tutorial, my suggestion is to temporarily install virtual machine.
-If some one wants to contribute to the Linux setup article just comment this post: help is always welcome.
+Right now, in case you are following this tutorial, my suggestion is to temporarily install a virtual machine.
+If someone wants to contribute to the Linux setup article just comment on this post: help is always welcome.

 What follow is a “Learn by doing” section: from here and out is highly suggested to repeat the same steps on your own.
 Practice is the best way to understand!